grosser/kennel/Readme.md

  - figure out project name by converting the class name to snake-case
  - run `PROJECT=foo bundle exec rake kennel:update_datadog` to test changes for a single project

-### Listing un-muted alerts
+### Listing unmuted alerts

-Run `rake kennel:alerts TAG=service:my-service` to see all un-muted alerts for a given datadog monitor tag.
+Run `rake kennel:alerts TAG=service:my-service SCOPE=scope` to see all un-muted alerts for a given datadog monitor tag.
+Scope is optional and can be omitted.

 ### Validating mentions work